zuils/SeldomArchipelago/README.md

 ## Installing the Mod
 The simplest way to install the mod is to subscribe to it [here](https://steamcommunity.com/sharedfiles/filedetails/?id=3676602360).
 Alternatively, you can download the `SeldomDespArchipelago.tmod` file in the corresponding release and place that in C:/Users/**YourPCName**/Documents/My Games/Terraria/tModLoader/Mods.
-If you are playing with Calamity, you will have to manually install that mod in the same way.
-See the pins in the Archipelago discord's `#terraria` channel.
 ## Connecting to a Game
 1. Launch tModLoader, navigate to Workshop > Manage Mods, and check to see if Archipelago Randomizer (Desp's Beta) is properly installed.
 2. Configure the server address, port, slot/player name, password as necessary, and the rest to your liking.